 4. Add your classes

-If your advisor cleared you to register online, you can use MyCampus2 Portal:
+If your adviser cleared you to register online, you can use MyCampus2 Portal:

 A. Log in to the portal, then click on the REGISTRATION tab

 B. Find the course you want by selecting the COURSE AREA from the drop down menu, then hit ‘Search’ .
 Make sure you have the correct semester selected!

 NOTE: Searching by ‘Title’ or ‘Course Code’ can sometimes be difficult since the search terms have to be exact to work.
 We recommend simply browsing the list of courses in a particular area.

 C. Click on the course number to see details.
 The ‘Notes’ section has important information about prerequisites and enrollment restrictions.
 The top of the screen will also tell you if you are eligible to add the course or not.